spanDevOps/juggler/docs/FALLBACK_CHAINS.md

 ## Overview

-Juggler automatically tries multiple providers in order until one succeeds.
+Jugglerr automatically tries multiple providers in order until one succeeds.
 This document maps out the exact fallback chain for each type of request.

 ---